 Make the Burritos

-Wrap tortillas in moist paper towel and microwave until pliable, 15 seconds.
-Alternately, wrap tortillas in foil and heat in a 375-degree oven until warm, 4-5 minutes.
+Wrap tortillas in moist paper towel and microwave until pliable, 30 seconds.

 Place tortillas on a clean work surface.
-Place steak strips, cheese, and tomatoes in center of each tortilla.
+Place filling, cheese, and tomatoes in center of each tortilla.

 Fold sides of tortilla toward center, then roll bottom edge towards the top, enclosing sides tightly.
 Lay burrito on its seam.
 Repeat with second tortilla.